markpogi69/skibidisigmariz1/README.md

 # Hi there, I'm skibidisigmariz1! 👋

-Welcome to my GitHub profile!
-I'm a passionate developer and anime enthusiast.
-Let's create something amazing together!
+Welcome to my profile bro, how can i help?

 ## About Me

 - 🌱 I’m currently learning Typescript,JavaScript,Html,CSS.
-- 📫 How to reach me: skibidisigmarizzzzzz0@gmail.com.
+- 📫 How to reach me: skibidisigmarizzzzzz0@gmail.com

-## My Skills

-- **Languages:** Javascript, Typescript

 ## GitHub Stats